CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 and as part of the _genomes/zebrafish.tar.zst_ object.

 ## B. Download in Puhti
 Next I download the same data to Puhti.
-After connecting to puhti.csc.fi and move to the scratch directory of project  2001659 and load allas module:
+After connecting to puhti.csc.fi i go to the scratch directory of project  2001659 and load allas module:
 ```text
 cd /scratch/project_2001659